chrissy-martin/regex-tutorial/gist-template.md

-# Title (replace with your title)
+# Regex Tutorial: Validating the hexadecimal color code.

-Introductory paragraph (replace this with your text)
+This is a tutorial for showing you how to validate hexadecimal color code using Regex.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
+Regex Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 ## Table of Contents